unnsse/unnsse.io/content/posts/typelevel_weather_10032024.md

 # See details front matter: https://fixit.lruihao.cn/documentation/content-management/introduction/#front-matter
 ---

+# 1.0 Intro

-Just created a sample HTTP Service using Scala's [Typelevel](https://typelevel.org/) ([http4s](https://http4s.org/), [cats](https://typelevel.org/cats/), [cats-effect](https://typelevel.org/cats-effect/),[circe](https://circe.github.io/circe/), etc) stack which returns specific real-time weather information, based on the latitude and longitude parameters, passed into an HTTP Get endpoint.
+This articles highlights my experiences when I created a sample HTTP Service using Scala's [Typelevel](https://typelevel.org/) ([http4s](https://http4s.org/), [cats](https://typelevel.org/cats/), [cats-effect](https://typelevel.org/cats-effect/),[circe](https://circe.github.io/circe/), etc) stack which returns specific real-time weather information, based on the latitude and longitude parameters, passed into an HTTP Get endpoint.
+It also serves as a high level overview of how to use some of Typelevel's projects to quickly setup a working semi production ready HTTP Service which parses JSON and is testable in Scala.

-Acceptance Criteria:
+## 1.1 Acceptance Criteria

+The HTTP Weather Service should adhere to the following requirements:

 1. Accepts latitude and longitude coordinates.
 2. Returns the short forecast for that area for Today (“Partly Cloudy” etc).
 3. Categorizes whether the temperature is “hot”, “cold”, or “moderate”.
 4. Uses the [National Weather Service API Web Service](https://www.weather.gov/documentation/services-web-api) as a data source.

-This article serves as a high level overview of how to use some of Typelevel's projects to setup a working semi production ready HTTP Service which parses JSON and is testable in Scala.

----
+# 2.0 Implementation

-The interesting mix of Typelevel's `http4s`, `cats`, and `cats-effect` libraries proved a different experience (and yet very rewarding experience) due to the functional programming style and mindset enforced.
+The interesting mix of Typelevel's `http4s`, `cats`, and `cats-effect` libraries proved a different experience (and yet a very rewarding experience) due to the functional programming style and mindset enforced.
 This contrasts immensely with the traditional Java Spring Boot based Microservices codebases for which I have quite extensive professional experience designing & developing in.

+## 2.1 Top-Level Singleton Object

-Used a top level singleton object to contain every method and expression which extend `cats.effect.IOApp`:
+Used a top level singleton object aptly named `WeatherServer`, to contain every method and expression, which extends `cats.effect.IOApp`:

 ```scala
 object WeatherServer extends IOApp {
    // All the magic happens in here
 }
 ```
+## 2.2 HTTP GET Endpoint

-To setup as an embedded HTTP service with a specific HTTP Get endpoint, I used `http4s` DSL convention for the routing:
+For the specific HTTP Get endpoint, I used the `http4s` library's DSL convention for the routing:

 ```scala
 // Define the weather service route